systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ## 1. Add and Configure a Docker Image:
 * **Add a Docker `Image`** asset to the Canvas from the `Asset Panel`.
 You will see the progress bar update, indicating that System Initiative is updating the Model of your infrastructure.
 * **Investigate the Qualification failure** by clicking the red X in the `Diagram Outline Panel`.
-The error arises because your registry has no Docker `Image` with that name (in the screenshot example, it's 'si-2660').
+The failure arises because your registry has no Docker `Image` with that name (in the screenshot example, it's 'si-8356').
 * **Configure the Asset**
   * Go to the `Selected Assets Panel` and change the `si/name` of the Docker `Image` asset to `systeminit/whiskers`.
 Press 'Enter'.
   * Go to the `Selected Assets Panel`, scroll down to `domain/ExposedPorts[0]`, and click on the `+ Add to array` button.
 In the new field for the ExposedPort, enter the value `80/tcp` and click 'Enter'.